adamllryan/notes/CSE3521 - AI Survey/01_agent_design.md

-In terms of this course, AI can be

-# Introduction

-## Definition

-AI is difficult to define.
-We can narrow it down to 4 goals: think like people, think rationally, act like people, and act rationally.

-### Turing Test

-The most popular test of AI success is the Turing Test, that requires a human judge and unknown entity (either a person on an AI).
-They must converse for 5 minutes and if the entity can fool the judge into thinking that it is a human, it passes the test.

-#### Issues with the Turing Test

-This is kind of flawed though.
-It fails to address understanding, thinking, ability to learn, interaction with an unconstrained world, sensory input processing, having knowledge, and basically anything besides being able to trick a person into thinking it has thought.

-## Rational Thinking

-`Rational` means to behave in a very specific way:

-- maximize achieving pre-defined goals
-- only consider decisions, not the thought process behind them
-- goals expressed in terms of utility of outcomes
-- maximizing your expected utility

-# Research areas related to AI

-## Speech processing & Natural language processing

-Speech technologies like Siri and Alexa.
-Encapsulates [automatic speech recognition] (ASR), [text-to-speech synthesis] (tts), and [dialog systems].

-Language processing technologies like [question answering], [machine translation], [web search], and [text classification].

-## Computer vision

-Object and face recognition, scene segmentation, and image classification.

-## Robotics

-Part mechanical engineering, part AI.
-Much harder than simulations.
-Technologies like vehicles, rescue, soccer, and lots of automation.
-No mechanical aspects in this class!

-## Logic

-Logical systems like [theorem provers], [NASA fault diagnosis], [question answering].
-Methods like [deduction systems], [constraint satisfaction], and [satisfiability solvers].

-## Game playing

-Plays games lol

-## Decision making

-Applied AI for automation like [scheduling], [route planning], [medical diagnosis], [web search engines], [spam classifiers], [automated help desks], [fraud detection], [product recommendations], etc.

-# Start to Agent Design

-## AI

-Much of AI is concerned with AI acting in [environments].
-An [environment] is the problem setting and the [agent] is an entity that _perceives_ its environment through _sensors_ and _acts_ upon that environment through _actuators_.

-[Percept]: An agent's perceptual inputs at any given instant
-[Percept Sequence]: Complete history of everything an agent has perceived

-## PEAS

-`P`erformance - measuring the agent's success
-`E`nvironment - what populates the problem's world?
-`A`ctuators - what can the agent act with?
-`S`ensors - how can the agent perceive the world?

-## Rational Agent

-A [rational agent] always acts to maximize its expected performance measure given current percept/state
-NOTE: Rationality /= omniscience!!!
-There is always uncertainty in the environment and the agent cannot know everything (sometimes)

-## Types of agents

-### Reflex agent

-Chooses action based on current percept and maybe memory.
-Does not consider future consequences of actions!!!

-NOTE: A state is a representation of the environment with only elements that are relevant to the problem.
-A percept is what the agent can perceive from the environment

-### Planning agent

-Asks what if and makes desicions based on presumed consequences of performed actions.
-Must have a model of how the world evolves in response to actions and must formulate a long-term goal.

-### Goal-based agent

-Chooses an action from current state in order to achieve a goal

-### Learning agents, utility-based agents, logical agents

-not here?? confused

-## Types of environments

-### Observable

-[Fully observable]: agent can see everything (chess game or like a fully visible board game)
-[Partially observable]: agent must deal with noise, inaccuracy, or incomplete sensors (poker game with hidden cards)

-### Number of agents

-[Single agent]: the only agent is controlled by the AI
-[Multiagent]: task involves more than one agent, each with its own performance measure and may be competitive or cooperative.

-### Repeatability

-[Deterministic]: next state is based on current state and agent action.
-EXACT RESULT FOR INPUTS
-[Stochastic]: incorporates randomness.
-If repeated, results could be different despite the same scenario `UNCERTAINTY`

-### Relations

-[Episodic]: each step is independent of previous ones. (checking emails. each email is independent)
-[Sequential]: each step's state affects later ones. (pacman)

-### Environment

-[Static]: world does not change while agent is choosing an action.
-[Dynamic]: decision time matters. (such as driving a car)

-### Liquidity/Freedom

-[Discrete]: possible states and actions are distinct.
-Like an integer
-[Continuous]: states and actions take on continuous values.
-Like a double

-**Static**: focus on getting high accuracy **Dynamic**: trade some utility for higher efficiency (speed) **Episodic**: reflex agent
-**Sequential**: goal based/planning agent **Stochastic**: robustness to uncertainty/failure **Deterministic**: efficiency and exactness
+# Artificial Intelligence
+In terms of this course, the definition of AI can be left as *the science of making machines that: (think, act)$\times$(like people, rationally)*.

+# Turing Test

+The **Turing Test** is old, outdated, and does not work (it's popular though).
+To conduct the test, you take a human judge and an "unknown entity" and put them in two different rooms.
+The rooms have two chat terminals, and both must converse for 5 minutes.
+The AI passes if the judge thinks it is a human.

+The test is flawed.
+It doesn't show understanding, thinking, ability to learn, interaction with the world, sensory input processing, knowledge, or much else.

+# Rationality

+We define **rationality** to be exactly this:
+- Achieve predefined goals to the highest extent
+- No evaluation on thought process, only results/decisions
+- Evaluate on utility of outcome
+- Maximize expected utility
+Rational behavior is essentially doing the "right" thing, without consideration of the thought process behind it.

+# Areas of focus
+**Speech technologies** refer to the subjects of automatic speech recognition, text-to-speech synthesis, and dialog systems. **Language processing technologies** refer to the topics of question answering, machine translation, web search, and text classification.
+These is expanded upon in the [[18_modern_neural_networks#Text and Language|text and language]] section.

+**Computer vision** focuses on object/facial recognition, scene segmentation, and image classification.
+More can be found [[18_modern_neural_networks#Computer Vision|here]].
+**Robotics** are more mechanical engineering, but are much harder because we need to incorporate more rigorous testing.
+We won't focus on this in this class.

+We can also use AI for **logic** applications, like theorem provers, NASA fault diagnoses, question answering, deduction systems, constraint satisfaction, and satisfiability solvers.
+Similarly, we can have AI play games.

+**Decision making** is also important, covering the sections of scheduling, route planning, medical diagnosis, web search engines, spam classifiers, automated help desks, fraud detection, product recommendations, and more.

+# Agent Design

+The main focus of AI is regarding *agents* in an *environment*.
+An **agent** is an entity that can perceive its environment through sensors and act in the environment through effectors.
+The **environment** is our problem setting.

+A **percept** is an agent's perceptual inputs at a given instant, and a **percept sequence** is the complete history of everything that an agent has perceived.

+We use **PEAS** to flesh out our understanding of a setting.
+Peas is defined as:
+Performance - measuring the agent's success.
+Environment - what populates the problem's world?
+Actuators - what can the agent act with?
+Sensors - how can the agent perceive the world?

+A **rational agent** must act to maximize its expected performance given the current percept or state.
+Note that rationality is NOT omniscience, because there is always uncertainty in the environment.

+# Agent Types

+A **reflex agent** (IS) chooses actions based on *current* percept and memory.
+Alternatively, a **planning agent** (WOULD) chooses actions based on a set of *hypothesized* consequences of all possible actions.
+It needs a model of how the world changes in response to actions it takes.

+A **goal-based agent** chooses actions (in a sequence) in order to get from the current state to its goals.
+We'll talk about [[learing agents]] later.
+There are also utility-based agents and logical agents.

+# Environment Types

+An environment can be fully or partially observable. **Fully** observable means that the agent can see the complete state, and **partially** observable means there exists noise, inaccuracy, or incomplete sensors.

+There may also be single or multiple agents. **Single** agent means there is only one agent, and **multi**-agent means that the task has multiple agents, each with their own performance measure.
+It may be competitive or cooperative, or nothing at all sometimes.

+Environments may be deterministic or stochastic.
+To be **deterministic** means that the next world state is only determined by current state and agent action, whereas stochasticism means that there can be a degree of randomness involved.
+For example, an environment is stochastic if the same action with the same state can result in two different states.
+Not injective!!!

+The next pair is episodic and sequential environments. **Episodic** refers to each state being independent of other states. **Sequential** means that every state can affect a later one (Pacman moving and eating pellets).

+Next, we have static and dynamic. **Static** environments do not change while the agent is thinking. **Dynamic** means that the environment is changing as time passes.

+Finally, environments can be **discreet** or **continuous**.
+To be **discreet** just means states and actions must be distinct and to be **continuous** means that they can take on continuous values.
+This is like tic-tac-toe vs. driving.

+When approaching a problem, certain environments require decisions.
+Here are the areas of focus:
+- Static: go for high accuracy
+- Dynamic: trade accuracy or some utility for speed
+- Episodic: use a reflex agent
+- Sequential: use a goal or planning agent
+- Stochastic: go for robustness to uncertainty and failure
+- Deterministic: go for efficiency and exactness